danieltak/studies-and-research/markdown/MARKDOWN.md

 ##  2. <a name='Markdown'></a>Markdown

-The [Gitlab Markdown](http://crslx34.progressrail.com/help/user/markdown.md) documentation provides information about the Markdown syntax on Gitlab and what can be used on the platform.
+The [Gitlab Markdown]()documentation provides information about the Markdown syntax on Gitlab and what can be used on the platform.

 The [official VSCode documentation](https://code.visualstudio.com/docs/languages/markdown) for Markdown explains some native VSCode features, such as the ability to view Document Outline as a tree structure: